hellohaptik/docs_haptik/docs/bot-builder/advanced/integrating-custom-code.md

 {
     "team_name": "<Name of the team>",
     "user_name": "<haptik user name>",
-    "business_id": "<business id>",
+    "business_id": <business_id>,
 }
 ```

-- user_name - Identifier for the User provided by Haptik when invoking the Integration API
+- user_name (string): Identifier for the User provided by Haptik when invoking the Integration API
-- business_id - This is a numeric identifier for the channel where the User is messaging
+- business_id (number): This is a numeric identifier for the channel where the User is messaging
-- team_name - Name of the team to which the chat is to be assigned.
+- team_name (string): Name of the team to which the chat is to be assigned.
 Can be fetched from the Teams page of Agent Chat Tool.

 #### Response